Skip to content

 Task.txt Structure

-The task.txt file uses an optional XML skeleton:
+The task.txt file uses an XML skeleton with metadata and content sections:

 <description>